Believe it or not, but, your first year as a financial advisor will define the trajectory of your entire career.

 You might be wondering if the reward of a career in financial advising is worth the risk and only you can determine that for yourself.
 What can help you here is ensuring the firm you choose is right for you and your values.

-If you’re excited about the idea of building your financial advising practice, reach out to our recruiters to discuss how Consolidated Planning is different from other firms.
+If you’re excited about the idea of building your financial advising practice, reach out to our team to discuss how Consolidated Planning is different from other firms.

 Recent Posts